Caf Champions League: Gor Mahia book date with Algeria’s CR Belouizdad | Goal.com

 The first leg of the Simba vs Platinum will be played on December 22 or 23 in Zimbabwe with the return leg planned for Benjamin Mkapa Stadium in Dar es Salaam on January 5 or 6, 2021.

-Uganda will have no representative in the next round of the competition after champions Vipers SC were eliminated by Al-Hilal of Sudan 2-0 on aggregate.
+Uganda will have no representative in the second round of the competition after champions Vipers SC were eliminated by Al-Hilal of Sudan 2-0 on aggregate.